 Some say Star of Bethlehem flowers are good companion plants for early blooming hellebores and dianthus.
 Others remain steadfast in the notion that the plant is a noxious weed and should never be planted as an ornamental.
 In fact, Star of Bethlehem flowers are labeled noxious in Alabama, and are on the invasive exotic list in 10 other states.

 Growing Star of Bethlehem

 If you decide to plant Star of Bethlehem flower bulbs in your landscape, do it in fall.
-Star of Bethlehem facts say the plant is hardy in USDA Zone 3 with mulch and grows in Zones 4 to 8 without mulch.
+The plant is hardy in USDA Zone 3 with mulch and grows in Zones 4 to 8 without mulch.

 Plant Star of Bethlehem flower bulbs in a full to mostly sunny area of the landscape.
 This plant can take 25 percent shade, but grows best in full sun location.

-Star of Bethlehem flower bulbs should be planted about 2 inches apart and to a depth of 5 inches to the base of the bulb.
+Star of Bethlehem flower bulbs should be planted about 2 inches (5 cm.) apart and at a depth of 5 inches (13 cm.) to the base of the bulb.
 To ward off invasive tendencies, plant in a buried container or an area that is lined and edged so that bulbs can only spread so far.
 Deadhead flowers before seeds develop.

 Star of Bethlehem plant care is not necessary, except to prevent the abundant spread.
-If you find the plant becoming too prolific, Star of Bethlehem plant care requires removal of the entire bulb to stop its growth and spread.
+If you find the plant becoming too prolific, Star of Bethlehem plant care requires removal of the entire bulb to stop its growth.